-Symptoms may include: Weight gain of the upper body and trunkRounded faceHigh blood pressureSevere fatigue or muscle weaknessDiabetesEasily bruised, thinner skinPurple stretch marksExcess hair growth or acne in women
+Cushing's syndrome may cause: Weight gain of the upper body and trunkRounded faceSevere fatigue or muscle weaknessEasily bruised, thinner skinPurple stretch marksExcess hair growth or acne in women

 Menstrual disorders, especially infrequent or

-absent periodsDiminished fertility and libidoPersonality changes or mood swings
+absent periodsReduced fertility and interest in sexPersonality changes or mood swings

 Tests for cortisol levels may include: 24-hour urinary free cortisol levelLate-evening cortisol saliva/blood levelDexamethasone suppression test

 Other tests may help to see if there is a tumor on the pituitary or adrenal glands.
-Images may be taken with: MRICT scanChest x-ray
+Images may be taken with: MRI scanCT scanChest x-ray